 The Master of Arts (MA) program allows students to gain the essential tools to conduct empirical research, while the PhD is strongly researchoriented and emphasizes hands-on training.
-A concentration in Quantitative Methodology is also available at the doctoral level.
+A specialization in Data Science is available at the master's level and a concentration in Quantitative Methodology is available at the doctoral level.